 Training: Training on a weekend at your premesis.

 Expeditions: Campsite fees are included but participants will be expected to bring their own food.

 For Gold we usually offer the entire expedition programme in two chunks.
 We carry out the training on a residential in the Yorkshire Dales or Peak District and immediately follow it on with the practice expedition.
 We then carry out the qualifying expedition at a later date after participants have had time to recover and reflect on their practice expedition.
 The costs for these expeditions can vary considerably depending on the size of group and accommodation requested for the residential part.

 The costs below include:

 Training and Practice Expedition: Three evenings and two full days training based in a bunk barn in the Yorkshire dales, immediately followed by a 3 day and two night practice expedition.

 Assessed Expedition: Five day gold assessed expedition, Meeting up at about lunch time on day 1.

 All camping fees are included and food for the residential part of the expedition is also included.
 All food that we provide on DofE residentials is vegetarian and Halal, other dietary requirements can also be catered for.
 The students will be required to bring money to purchase their expedition food for the practice after they have received their 'menu planning' training.

-*The prices listed assume a programme of 28 students staying in bunk accommodation, Camping options on training can work out cheaper.
-Please contact us for an accurate quote for your participants
+*The prices listed was calculated in 2021 and assumes a programme of 28 students staying in bunk accommodation, Camping options on training can work out cheaper.
+Please contact us for an accurate quote for your participants.

 There are a number of pots of money out there that can be accessed to enable young people to take part in the Duke of Edinburgh's Award.
 If your budget will not stretch to the fees required we can supply you with information as to where you may get the funding.